 Clients booking by telephone, facsimile, web or e-mail will be deemed to have read and accepted the Booking Conditions set out below.
 THEREFORE, PLEASE READ THEM CAREFULLY.
 A booking is accepted and becomes legally binding only from the date when On The Go Tours (the "Company") has confirmed its acceptance in writing and issued a confirmation invoice.
 It is at this point that a contract between the Company and you (the ’Client’) comes into existence.
 The Contract is between the Company and the Client, being all persons named on the booking form travelling or intending to travel with the Company.
+Holidays to Croatia, are operated by Katarina Line (the ‘Croatia Operator’) for which the Company is acting as an authorised agent for the Croatia Operator and the Contract is between the Croatia Operator and the Client.
+The Client must however accept and sign the Company’s booking conditions when booking any holiday to Croatia operated by the Croatia Operator.
 The person signing the booking form (which incorporates these conditions) warrants that he/she has full authority to do so on behalf of all persons whose names appear on the booking form (the ’Party’), and confirms that all such persons are fully aware of and accept these conditions.
 However, for the avoidance of doubt, that person’s signature confirms his or her responsibility for all payment due in respect of all persons within the Party.
 No agent or employee of the Company other than a director has the authority to vary or omit any of these conditions or promise any discount or refund.

 The balance of all monies due, including any surcharges applicable at that time, must be paid to the Company or their agent not later than 60 days before departure.
 The Company will not accept responsibility for any monies sent by post.
 The Company reserves the right to pass on any charges relating to returned cheques and credit card charge backs.
 Payment can be made by debit cards and all major credit cards.
 The Company reserves the right to charge 5% of the total of all monies due in relation to payments made by credit card.
 In accordance with mail order regulations, all documents will be posted to the billing address of the credit/debit cardholder and not the address of the passenger (unless they are one and the same).
 The Company will not be responsible for documents mislaid or lost in the postal system.
 Documents can be sent by registered post or courier but will be subject to an additional fee.
 In the case of non-payment of the balance by the due date, the Company will treat the booking as cancelled by the Client and reserves the right to charge the Client a cancellation charge in accordance with the scale set out in paragraph 5 (below).
 Monies paid to an agent acting on behalf of the Company, for tours operated by the Company, are held by the agent on behalf of the Company.